 Take in some of the city’s most fascinating and unique food experiences.

-For example, try our very own Grant Park Past & Future Food Walk.
-You’ll experience 9 modern and Southern fusion tastings from 3 locally-owned food stops on this 2.5-hour small group tour.
+During this experience, you’ll taste 8 modern and Southern fusion tastings from 3 locally-owned food stops on this 2.5-hour small group tour.
 The experience includes a jaunt through historic Oakland Cemetery.
 Perfect for out-of-town visitors and locals alike!

 Atlanta has been America’s hub for Black movements and culture for more than a century, with significant impact from many African American figures such as Martin Luther King Jr., W.E.B.
 DuBois, John Lewis, Coretta Scott King, Andrew Jackson Young, Jr., Maynard Holbrook Jackson, Jr., and many others.

 Delve into Dr. King’s legacy with our King Historic District Tour.
-This Atlanta experience isn’t just one of our best things to do in Atlanta in 2022.
+This Atlanta experience isn’t just one of our best things to do in Atlanta in 2023.
 This is one of our favorite activities, ALWAYS!

 Other ideas?
 Check out the National Center for Civil and Human Rights, or explore the museum’s virtual tour.
 While you’re in Centennial Olympic Park, you can also visit other attractions like The World of Coca-Cola and Georgia Aquarium.